Career Mentoring Fact Sheet

 During Career Mentoring:

-- Share the Work-Readiness Skills with the mentor.
+- Share the Work-Readiness Competencies with the mentor.

 - Share the current focus of classroom activities on a regular basis.

-- Provide ongoing support for students.
+- Provide ongoing support for learners.
 Encourage them to share interests, concerns and ideas with their mentors.
 Suggest they invite mentors to school activities.
-Have students/learners share assignments and study topics with their mentors.
+Have learners share assignments and study topics with their mentors.

 After Career Mentoring:

 - Document the career mentoring.
-Review feedback from mentors, teachers/faculty and students/learners and summarize results.
+Review feedback from mentors, teachers/faculty and learners and summarize results.
 Make recommendations for improvements.

-- Help students/learners update their career development plan and think about any next steps they would like to take to further their career goals.
+- Help learners update their career development plan and think about any next steps they would like to take to further their career goals.